La chulla vida: Men, migration, and the remaking of families in the Ecuadorian Andes and New York City

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Pribilsky, Jason Christopher, "La chulla vida: Men, migration, and the remaking of families in the Ecuadorian Andes and New York City" (2003).
 Anthropology - Dissertations.
-Paper 49.
+49.